Bitcoin Taxes US 2026 – Complete IRS Guide for BTC Investors

 Import your transactions and get a complete tax report in minutes – no manual spreadsheets needed.

-Start for free →- Taxable: Selling BTC for USD, trading BTC for other crypto, spending BTC, receiving BTC as payment or mining reward
+Start for free →- Taxable: Selling BTC for USD, trading BTC for other crypto, spending BTC on purchases, receiving BTC as payment or a mining reward

-- Not taxable: Buying BTC with USD, transferring between your own wallets, holding (HODLing)
+- Not taxable: Buying BTC with USD, moving it between wallets you own, just holding it

 Bitcoin Capital Gains Tax Rates 2026